Service Detail

 What information helps scope building additions work?

-The fastest intake starts with location, schedule window, drawings or photos if available, and a short description of the next milestone the work needs to support.
+The fastest project review starts with location, schedule window, drawings or photos if available, and a short description of the next milestone the work needs to support.
 That helps Tri-Peak organize the sequence before crews or materials are committed.

 What is usually outside this service scope?